 Most of the options available focus on a pretty user experience while offering privacy features.

-However, Nyxt browser may not be built for the best user experience in mind but something that power users love.
+However, the Nyxt browser may not be built for the best user experience in mind, but is something that power users love.

 Nyxt Browser: Open-Source Browser That Focuses on Keyboard Shortcuts and Commands

-Nyxt is a keyboard-oriented open-source web browser available for Linux and macOS.
+Nyxt is a keyboard-oriented open-source web browser available for Linux and macOS and Windows, while the later two are still in development.

 It is inspired by how the keyboard shortcuts in Vim and Emacs work — so if you are comfortable with those editors, the shortcuts will feel familiar to you.